OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // Ready to display meters in menu.
 Note you display the identifier and not the id.
-    Add each compatibleMeters to meters menu in alphabetically sorted order in regular font (case 1) Add each incompatibleMeters to meters menu in alphabetically sorted order as grayed out and not selectable (case 2)
+    Add each compatibleUnit C add name C.identifier to meter menu in alphabetically sorted order in regular font for case 1 Add each incompatibleUnit I add name I.identifier to meter menu in alphabetically sorted order as grayed out and not selectable for case 2

 The algorithm for groups is similar where doing displayable for groups partly addresses [issue #414](https://github.com/OpenEnergyDashboard/OED/issues/414) where the other part is addressed in [group viewing page](#group-viewing-pages):